Exact Answer: 24 hours

 Why does stain take long to dry?

-Time taken in drying stains is often affected by various factors.
+Time taken in drying stains is affected by various factors.
 Below are some major factors that affect the stain drying duration:

 Brand